-3.2.6 Emissions from Canada, Mexico and Offshore Drilling Platforms (othpt, othar, othon, othafdust)
+3.2.12 Emissions from Canada, Mexico and Offshore Drilling Platforms (othpt, othar, othon)

-The emissions from Canada, Mexico, and non-U.S. offshore Class 3 Commercial Marine Vessels (C3 CMV) and drilling platforms are included as part of four emissions modeling sectors: othpt, othar, othon, and othafdust.
-The "oth" refers to the fact that these emissions are usually "other" than those in the U.S. state-county geographic FIPS, and the remaining characters provide the SMOKE source types: "pt" for point, "ar" for "area and nonroad mobile", and "on" for onroad mobile.
+The emissions from Canada, Mexico, and non-U.S. offshore Class 3 Commercial Marine Vessels (C3 CMV) and drilling platforms are included as part of three emissions modeling sectors: othpt, othar, and othon.
+The "oth" refers to the fact that these emissions are usually "other" than those in the U.S. state-county geographic FIPS, and the third and fourth characters provide the SMOKE source types: "pt" for point, "ar" for "area and nonroad mobile", and "on" for onroad mobile.

-The ECA-IMO-based C3 CMV were processed in the othpt sector.
-These C3 CMV emissions include those assigned to U.S. federal waters, those assigned to the Exclusive Economic Zone (EEZ; defined as those emissions beyond the U.S. Federal waters approximately 3-10 miles offshore, and extending to about 200 nautical miles from the U.S. coastline), along with any other offshore emissions.
-These emissions are developed in the same way as the EPA-dataset described in the c3marine sector described above.
-Emissions in U.S. waters are aggregated into large regions and included in the 2011NEIv2 using special FIPS codes.
-Because these emissions are treat as point sources, shipping lane routes can be preserved and they may be allocated to air quality model layers higher than layer 1.
+The ECA-IMO-based C3 CMV emissions for non-U.S. states are processed in the othpt sector.
+These C3 CMV emissions include those assigned to Canada, those assigned to the Exclusive Economic Zone (EEZ, defined as those emissions just beyond U.S. waters approximately 3-10 miles offshore, extending to about 200 nautical miles from the U.S. coastline), and all other offshore emissions -far offshore and non-U.S. These emissions are included in the othpt sector for simplicity of creating U.S.-only emissions summaries.
+Otherwise, these emissions are developed in the same way as the U.S. C3 CMV emissions in the c3marine sector.